akeneo/pim-docs/migrate_pim/apply_patch/apply_patch_ee_on_premise.rst

 Be aware that your composer.json won't be updated and some dependencies might be missing or from an outdated version.

-You have to make sure you have the latest version of composer.json.
-If this isn't the case, you should backup your current composer.json and download the newest one before updating.

 Double check in the output of this command that the 6.0.50 version has been fetched.
 You can also check this by running the following command: